-The dominant visual aspect is sagebrush-grass.
-Idaho fescue and bluebunch wheatgrass are the dominant grasses in the understory.
-Foothills sagebrush is the dominant shrub.
-Composition by weight is approximately 60-70 percent grass, 10-20 percent forbs and 15-25 percent shrubs.
+The dominant visual aspect is grasses and forbs.
+Composition by weight is approximately 55-65 percent grass, 10-20 percent forbs and 10-20 percent shrubs.

 In the last few thousand years, this site has evolved in a semi-arid climate characterized by dry summers and cold, wet winters.
 Herbivory has historically occurred on this site at low levels of utilization.
-Herbivores include pronghorn antelope, mule deer, Rocky Mountain elk and lagomorphs.
+Herbivores include mule deer, Rocky Mountain elk, lagomorphs and small rodents.